helindustries/hi-embedded-build-system/README.md

 # Project target and post-config includes, do these only after you defined all remaining configs
 include $(MAKE_INC_PATH)/Dependencies.mk
 include $(MAKE_INC_PATH)/Modules.mk
-include $(MAKE_INC_PATH)/MCUTargets.mk
+include $(MAKE_INC_PATH)/CPUTargets.mk
 include $(MAKE_INC_PATH)/Targets.mk

 # This is an example for uplaoding gateware late, so any compile errors and any other issues
 # happen before, so you don't waste time on waiting for a gateware or dependency upload to later
-# discover, your MCU code doesn't compile.
+# discover, your CPU code doesn't compile.
 Your code should honour the NO_GATEWARE_UPLOAD variable.
 NO_GATEWARE_UPLOAD = yes
 upload-fpga-late:
 ifneq ($(strip $(NO_GATEWARE_DEPS)),yes)
     @# Gateware wasn't installed during dependency build, so install it now.
 Include
-    @# this before the MCU upload for debugging to be able to break on init properly
+    @# this before the CPU upload for debugging to be able to break on init properly
     $(V)$(MAKE) --directory=$(FRAMEWORK_PATH)/GPU --file=$(FRAMEWORK_PATH)/GPU/Makefile install
 endif
 ```